eslamfahmy2/ElmenusTask/README.md

 * Corotines : a concurrency design pattern that you can use on Android to simplify code that executes asynchronously.
 * Hilt : a dependency injection library for Android that reduces the boilerplate of doing manual dependency injection
 * Jetpack Compose : Android’s modern toolkit for building native UI.
 It simplifies and accelerates UI
-* Coil : An image loading library for Android backed by Kotlin Coroutines
+* Coil : an image loading library for Android backed by Kotlin Coroutines
-* Navigation  Android’s components archtotucre to the interactions that allow users to navigate across, into, and back out from the different pieces of content within app
+* Navigation : Android’s components archtotucre to the interactions that allow users to navigate across, into, and back out from the different pieces of content within app
 * StateFlow : a state-holder observable flow that emits the current and new state updates to its collectors.
+* ConstraintLayout :  help place composables relative to others on the screen, and is an alternative to using multiple nested